Homework 1: Language models (58 points)#

 ### YOUR CODE HERE ####

-# evaluate on test set every 10 steps
+# evaluate on a few steps of validation set every 10 steps

 if i % 10 == 0: